-The best leggings of 2021 - CNN Underscored
+Best leggings of 2022 | CNN Underscored

-Chances are, if you’re reading this you’ve gone through your fair share of leggings over the years — and perhaps you’re looking for a new go-to pair to suit your needs.
-Easier said than done in an oversaturated market and when buying them online before trying them out for size, we know.
+Chances are, if you’re reading this you’ve gone through your fair share of leggings over the years — and perhaps you’re looking for a new go-to pair.
+That’s easier said than done in an oversaturated market and especially if you’re buying them online without trying them out for size, so we set out to find the best leggings for women, whatever their needs.

 So we rounded up 10 staffers who wear a range of sizes (and who all have some pretty strong opinions on leggings) to test over a dozen pairs in a quest to find the very best of the best, both for everyday wear and for working out, in terms of quality, comfort, style and more.
-Of course, we understand that as with any fashion choice, what some deem stylish others may not, so we made sure to cull as many thoughts as possible and present our collective consensus where applicable.
-Note that for accurate comparison’s sake, all of the pairs we tested were high-waisted and black or dark-colored.
-While most of the leggings we tried had their merits, ultimately four stood out to us.
+Of course, we understand that as with any fashion choice, what some deem stylish others may not, so we made sure to gather as many thoughts as possible.
+Note that for accurate comparison’s sake, we stuck to black leggings (or dark-colored if black was unavailable), and all of the pairs we tested were high-waisted.
+While most of the leggings we tried had their merits, ultimately four stood out to us as the comfiest, most durable, least constricting leggings out there.

-- Best budget leggings: Colorful Koala Women’s High Waisted Yoga Pants 7/8 Length

-If you’re looking for a legging that does it all, you can’t go wrong with the Athleta Salutation Stash Pocket II 7/8 Tight.
-Featuring, as its name suggests, pockets big enough to stash things like your phone or wallet, we loved this pair for its comfort during workouts and everyday activities alike, high-quality construction, secure waistband and chic aesthetic.

-Serious yogis and fitness buffs seeking a legging that will let them focus on their movements and perhaps make them forget they’re wearing any leggings at all won’t be let down by the Lululemon Align Pant, long considered a cult-favorite style — and, as we found, for good reason.
-Lightweight yet opaque, the Align’s buttery-soft feel and the stretchiness it offered were like no other legging we tested.
+Serious yogis and fitness buffs seeking a legging that will let them focus on their movements and perhaps make them forget they're wearing any leggings at all won't be let down by the Lululemon Align Pant.
+Lightweight yet opaque, the Align's buttery-soft feel and the stretchiness it offered were like no other legging we tested.

-Sometimes, you just want to wear leggings as pants — perhaps now more than ever.
-And when you do, you’ll want to reach for the Zella Live-In High Waist Legging, whose durable, slightly heavier-weight, compressive but non-constricting fabric and ability to pair with virtually anything in our wardrobe won us over.

-A more wallet-friendly option to the other winners on our list, Colorful Koala Women’s High Waisted Yoga Pants are soft, comfortable leggings — with substantial pockets to boot — that we found as much a pleasure to wear during workouts as we did lounging around the house.
-They’re also available in a whopping 33 colorways, so you’re sure to find one (or several) that suits your style.

 Best overall leggings: Athleta Salutation Stash Pocket II 7/8 Tight ($98; athleta.gap.com)